praise-jaravani/P2P_Network_Project/README.md

 # P2P File Sharing System

-A simplified BitTorrent-like peer-to-peer file sharing system with a modern web interface.
-This project implements a decentralized content sharing system that enables users to download and upload file chunks efficiently from multiple peers.
+A simplified BitTorrent-like peer-to-peer file-sharing system with a modern web interface.
+This project implements a decentralised content-sharing system that enables users to download and upload file chunks efficiently from multiple peers.

 ## Tech Stack